immutable/imx-core-sdk-golang/imx/api/docs/Mint.md

 ### NewMint

-`func NewMint(status string, timestamp string, token Token, transactionId int32, user string, ) *Mint`
+`func NewMint(status string, timestamp string, token MintToken, transactionId int32, user string, ) *Mint`

 NewMint instantiates a new Mint object
 This constructor will assign default values to properties that have it defined,